trulynotafan/p2p-news-app/docs/identity-concept.md

 ## Overview

-This doc outlines the identity and multi-writer architecture for our P2P news application built on Autodrive (an Autobase + Hyperdrive implementation).
-The system enables secure multi-writer collaboration where multiple devices can write to the same shared data store while maintaining cryptogrphic security and preventing unauthorized access.
+This doc outlines the identity and multi-writer setup for our P2P news app using Autodrive (Autobase + Hyperdrive).
+It enables secure collaboration across devices, allowing multiple trusted writers to share a data store with cryptographic access control.
+The identity system balances security, usability, and browser compatibility.
-This identity system is best for secure, multi-writer P2P applications while maintaining usability and browser compatibility.

 ## Core Architecture